So you have decided to blog on the self-hosted WordPress blogging platform. I appreciate it.

 8. Enable/Disable User Registration

 If your blog is a single-authored blog then you don’t need this setting.
 But if your blog is a

 Tick off the “anyone can register” tick box under the Membership option in general setting window to allow multiple authors in your blog.
 Set the New User Default Role as “Contributor”.

-Keep in mind allowing multiple author will also allow the spam registration.
+Keep in mind allowing multiple authors will also allow the spam registration.

 9. Set language